hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

     The **Feature Scan** output message.

 **Feature Scan** produces a .000 files containing "blue notes" which helps the user identify the locations flagged features.
+Each test that results in a flag will have a corresponding feature in the output file.
-The **NINFOM** field is used to identify the warning or error associated with the feature.
+The **NINFOM** field is used to describe the warning or error associated with the feature.
+The **INFORM** field contains the corresponding test number from the PDF Report (:numref:`fig_feature_scan_bluenotes_fields`).
 These can be loaded into your GIS software of choice for further analysis.

 .. _fig_feature_scan_bluenotes: